ivansible/cert-cloudflare/README.md

-# ivansible.letsencrypt-cloudflare
+# ivansible.cert_cloudflare

 This role installs letsencrypt certbot with cloudflare wildcard challenge

 Letsencrypt and cloudflare may fail if the same certificate is requested from multiple machines in parellel.
 Therefore we have a pair of additional roles if such certificate is required on multiple machines.
-The role `ivansible.letsencrypt-master` is run against the same host as the letsencrypt/cloudflare software and `ivansible.letsencrypt-replica` is run on all other machines.
+The role `ivansible.cert_master` is run against the same host as the letsencrypt/cloudflare software and `ivansible.cert_replica` is run on all other machines.
 Whenever a letsencrypt certificate is renewed on the master machine, it will be pushed to replica hosts.